onlyati/olympus-hermes/docs/Configuration.md

-classic = "127.0.0.1:3030"     # Classic TCP interface bind to this address grpc = "127.0.0.1:3031"        # gRPC interface bind to this address rest = "127.0.0.1:3032"        # REST interface bind to this address
+classic = "127.0.0.1:3030"     # Classic TCP interface bind to this address grpc = "127.0.0.1:3031"        # gRPC interface bind to this address rest = "127.0.0.1:3032"        # REST interface bind to this address websocket = "127.0.0.1:3034"   # Websocket interface bind to this address

 [initials]
 # Records and hooks will be read from here during startup